SoundAsleep Camping Series Air Mattress

 No published R-value, and the tall air chamber sleeps cold from the ground.
 A fast-inflating queen with a dual valve system and both wall and car adapters, though seam and valve leaks turn up often enough in owner reviews to note.
 It scores 80 out of 100.

-The car adapter meant I could inflate it right at the site, and it was firm in under two minutes.
-I did fumble the two-valve system at first, and it lost a little air by the second morning.
+The car adapter meant we could inflate it right at the site, and it was firm in under two minutes.
+We did fumble the two-valve system at first, and it lost a little air by the second morning.

 Read our full EnerPlex Queen Camping Air Mattress review →